 The default behaviour in ggplot2 is to convert out of bounds values to

-NA, the logic for this begin that if a data value is not part of the mapped region, it should be treated as missing.
+NA, the logic for this being that if a data value is not part of the mapped region, it should be treated as missing.
 This can occasionally lead to unexpected behaviour, as illustrated in Section 10.1.2.
 You can override this default by setting

 oob argument of the scale, a function that is applied to all observations outside the scale limits.
 The default is